kkeri/fluent-hs-demo/README.md

 there seems to be an agreement that such rewriting systems are confluent.

-The terms of a concatenative language are informally divided into two categories, which are variously called combinators and arguments, or operators and operands.
+The terms of a concatenative language are informally divided into two categories, which are called combinators and arguments, operators and operands or various other names.
-Operands are pushed onto the stack, while operators pop values from the stack and push new values in their place.
+Operands "push themselves" onto the stack, while operators pop values from the stack and push new values in their place.
 Most concatenative languages use postfix notation.
 Concatenative languages are sometimes contrasted with applicative languages.